theCapypara/riptide-docs/source/config_docs/mechanics/how_repositories.rst

 Removing values
 ~~~~~~~~~~~~~~~

-During the merging process is possible to remove values entirely using the special keyword ``$renove``.
+During the merging process it is possible to remove values entirely using the special keyword ``$renove``.

 Example (remove a service from a loaded app):